mindspore-ai/docs/docs/graphlearning/docs/source_en/full_training_of_GCN.md

 GCNNet is inherited from GNNCell.
 The last input of the construct function in GNNCell must be a graph or BatchedGraph, that is, the graph structure class supported by MindSpore Graph Learning.
 In addition, you must import mindspore at the header of the file to identify the execution backend when the code is translated.

 In GCNConv, data_feat_size indicates the feature dimension of the input node, hidden_dim_size indicates the feature dimension of the hidden layer, n_classes indicates the dimension of the output classification, and in_deg and out_deg indicate the indegree and outdegree of the node in the graph data, respectively.
-For details about GCN implementation, see the API code of mindspore_gl.nn.GCNConv: <https://gitee.com/mindspore/graphlearning/blob/master/mindspore_gl/nn/conv/gcnconv.py>.
+For details about GCN implementation, see the [API](https://gitee.com/mindspore/graphlearning/blob/master/mindspore_gl/nn/conv/gcnconv.py) code of mindspore_gl.nn.GCNConv.

 ## Defining a Loss Function